ayodelenaomii/CODSOFT/Task3_CustomerChurnPrediction/README.md

 Special thanks to the developers and contributors of open-source machine learning tools like **scikit-learn** and **pandas**, which were crucial in building and evaluating this model.

----

-This README structure ensures that all key details about the project are clearly communicated, while avoiding plagiarism.
-Description for Task3_CustomerChurnPrediction goes here.